SysKitTeam/docs-spdockit/requirements/sharepoint-on-premises-user-permissions-requirements.md

 ### Workstation Requirements

-When running the application on a workstation, the SPDocKit user connecting to any SharePoint 2010, SharePoint 2013 or SharePoint 2016 site will need to be granted __Site Collection Administrator__ privileges for each site he is trying to explore and manage.

-To connect to an existing SPDocKit database from the workstation, the SPDocKit user will need to be granted the __db_datareader__ rights on SPDocKit database.
+When SPDocKit is installed on a workstation, only an existing database can be used.
+Also, the user running SPDocKit will need to be granted the __db_datareader__ rights on the existing SPDocKit database.
+To create a new database, please install SPDocKit on a SharePoint server.

+To view and manage Live permissions in Permissions Explorer the user has to be a Site Collection Administrators of the Site Collection where the changes are made, otherwise, the following warning message appears: __'You do not have sufficient permissions to view this report'.__
+As a Farm Administrator, you can view and manage permissions on all Site Collections in a SharePoint farm.

+Please note: To create a new snapshot, you need to use SPDocKit installed on a SharePoint server.

 ### Error Message